timwmillard/bankbsb/README.md

 make installcheck
 ```

 If the test fails, the result output will be in `results/bankbsb_test.out`.
-You can then diff the different output.
+You can then diff this with `expected/bankbsb_test.out`.